hiveeyes/arduino/generic/README.rst

     Three nodes, each running the "generic" firmware in a different configuration:

         - A sensor node emitting telemetry data via RFM69 (left)
-        - A transceiver node receiving RFM69 and emitting RFM95 LoRa (middle)
+        - A relay node receiving RFM69 and emitting RFM95 LoRa (middle)
         - A gateway node receiving RFM95 LoRa and sending it to the UART interface (right)

 .. figure:: https://ptrace.hiveeyes.org/2016-07-08_Hiveeyes%20generic%20node%20RFM69-to-RFM95%20picocom.png